linksmart/blog/_posts/2021-03-01-Monitoring-with-Prometheus-Loki-and-Grafana.md

 With the growth of micro-service based architectures, the points of failures have distributed across multiple applications and servers.
 This raises a need for an active monitoring solution that helps the administrators and the application developers to know the failures before even the users of the systems notice it.
-In this blog we briefly introduce the responsibilities of the monitoring system followed by a brief guidance to Prometheus and Loki based monitoring infrastructure.
+In this blog, we briefly introduce the responsibilities of the monitoring system followed by a brief guidance to Prometheus and Loki based monitoring infrastructure.

 ## Motivation

- What is the importance of distributed monitoring?
 Monitoring infrastructure can help in the following aspects:
 ### 1. Identification of Faults:
 Faults such as network failures, unavailability, application exceptions resource overload are unpreventable while running a complex IT infrastructure.
-Monitoring helps in identifying the faults so that they are addressed on time. sometimes, it is not just about the faults that has occured already, rather it may be about the faults that are about to occur.
+Monitoring helps in identifying the faults so that they are addressed on time.
+Most of the times, it is not just about the faults that has occured already, rather it is about the faults that are about to occur.
 The monitoring system should facilitate the identification of possible faults by providing interactive dashboards and by providing timely alerts.
 The fault identification involves indication of existence of a fault and sometimes showing the exact point of failure.
 ### 2. Debugging
 Debugging an identified problems need a deep investigation with respect to the occured fault or an event.
 This sometimes needs different factors which revolve around the deployed service viz.
 CPU usage, internal logs, network transmissions, memory usage  and exceptions.
 Monitoring dashboards makes such information available to the debuggers without much efforts of manual extraction.
 Monitoring the logs accelerate the debugging provided there is a provision for visualization and filtering of logs.
 ### 3. Data Driven Insights